 On a clear day, you can see Mt.
 Rainier from the windows in Seattle University’s Lemieux Library stairwell (but you know how many clear days there are in Seattle!).
 Location plays an important role in what makes Seattle University so attractive to its 4,500 undergraduates, plus 3,000 graduate students.
 For the senior I interviewed (see this post), location, size and internship/volunteer opportunities drew her to Seattle from her home in Southern California.

-Seattle U is a Jesuit institution, which all share several characteristics, according to Seattle U President Fr.
+Seattle University is a Jesuit institution, which all share several characteristics, according to President Fr.
 Stephen Sundborg:

 - Professors care about students (know students’ names, available, interested in how each student learns)

 - Emphasis on personal reflection (lots of writing, finding your own way of thinking)

 - Students are expected to adopt a moral stance (but it’s never imposed on them)

 - Soft on G-d, heavy on spirituality (which makes it welcoming for those with all religious backgrounds)

 Now embed those values in a major metropolitan city that many consider the only city in the world you come to to get closer to nature, a city that’s entrepreneurial, has a high level of education and is very progressive.
 That’s Seattle University.